So you’ve chosen Cornwall as your holiday destination of choice – yay for that! But what should go on your packing list…

-Here are a few reasons why you made a great decision, in case you didn’t already know.
+Here are a few reasons why you made a great decision in choosing Cornwall, in case you didn’t already know.
 But I’m sure you do know.
-It’s fab here!
+It’s great here!

-Anyway you may be wondering what to pack to be best prepared for your visit, so I’ve put together a list of essentials that you may or may not not have thought of, to add to your suitcase in a last minute dash.
+Anyway you may be wondering what to pack to be best prepared for your Cornish adventure, so I’ve put together a list of essentials that you may or may not not have thought of, to add to your suitcase in a last minute dash.
 But first…

 Before you leave: